 - I. Entrance to the Program

 - Admission screening

 - Professional dispositions self-assessment completed in first graduate course

-II.
+- II.
 Midpoint Assessment (12+ hours, prior to first internship)

-- Program of Study filed - 3.0 or higher cumulative GPA - Professional Dispositions review conference - Minimum score on a key assessment as specified by EDLD faculty
+- Program of Study filed

+- 3.0 or higher cumulative GPA

+- Professional Dispositions review conference

+- Minimum score on a key assessment as specified by EDLD faculty

-III.
+- III.
 Exit from the program (42 hours)

-- 3.0 or higher cumulative GPA - Final review of Professional Dispositions - Review of Internship I, II and III evaluations (candidates must maintain a B average or higher for all internships) - Satisfactory score on comprehensive evaluation
+- 3.0 or higher cumulative GPA

+- Final review of Professional Dispositions

+- Review of Internship I, II and III (EDLD 621, EDLD 622, and EDLD 623) evaluations (candidates must have at least a 3.0 cumulative GPA in these internships)

+- Satisfactory score on comprehensive evaluation

-Master of Education in Counseling and Development Graduate Program Advisor: Jennifer Jordan, 803/323-2456
+Master of Education in Counseling and Development Graduate Program Coordinator: Jennifer Jordan, 803/323-2456